Nithish-2527/smart-fire-extinguisher-iot/README.md

 # Smart Fire Detection and Suppression System (IoT)

-This project is an IoT-based fire detection and suppression system designed for real-time monitoring and response in remote environments.
+This project is an IoT-based fire detection and suppression system designed for real-time monitoring and response.

 ## Overview
-The system uses ESP32 along with LoRa communication to detect fire hazards and automatically trigger a response mechanism.
+The system uses ESP32 with LoRa communication to detect fire hazards and automatically trigger a response.

 ## Features
 - Detects fire using flame, gas, and temperature sensors
-- Automatic response using servo-based mechanism
+- Automatic response using servo mechanism
 - Long-range communication using LoRa
-- Suitable for remote monitoring

 ## Components Used
 - ESP32